panzer20/Random_Walk/README.md

 Usage:
 In the file `Random_walk_visualization.py` in the argument of the `RandomWalk` class (line 8) we provide the number of points to be generated as part of the random walk.
-After generating the random walk graph, it is possible to save it to disk.
-To do this, click on the floppy disk icon in the lower left corner of the graph, and then select the location where you want to save the file.
+The random walk visualization file is saved in the same folder where the Random_walk_visualization.py file is located.

 Screenshots: